Meet Cowboy and Legacy. Two geldings rescued from a kill-pen in Texas.

 This year over 100,000 American horses will be slaughtered for human consumption.
 The USDA has said that 92% of the horses are young, healthy and could have been be re-homed.
 Ponies, show horses, racehorses, kids horses and wild horses alike are being dragged, beaten and crammed into over-packed trailers without food or water for days at a time.
 This may seem shocking—but it's happening every day.

 What is a kill-pen?

 A kill pen is a holding facility for slaughter-bound horses.
 Nursing mothers, stallions, sick and old horses are all housed together and some are not given adequate food or water.
 Most horses are treated inhumanely from the moment they arrive.

 A kill-buyer is an individual who acquires horses with the intent to sell them to slaughterhouses.

 How does a kill-buyer acquire horses?

-Most horses are bought at livestock auctions but buyers have also been known to buy from individuals -- some who do not know who they are selling to.
+Most horses are bought at livestock auctions but buyers have also been known to buy from individuals—some of whom don't know who they're selling to.

 Why do horses end up at kill-pens?

-Every horse has a different story, but many kill-pen horses were discarded because of no fault of their own.
-Owners get bored, financial circumstances change, veterinary care is needed or sometimes it's simply irresponsibility.
+Every horse has a different story, but many kill-pen horses were discarded due to no fault of their own.
+Owners get bored, financial circumstances change, veterinary care is needed or sometimes it's simple irresponsibility.

 Here’s a few facts about horse slaughter